 Personally, I'm opposed to making it mandatory that all employers should reveal worker's salaries.
 If they wish to / feel like it is in the employee's best interest (and have consulted with them), so be it.
 But, I don't think it will do the good people are expecting it to do.

-I think most of us are intrinsically motivated to do good work and whether we know / don’t know our coworkers or managers salaries will not have that great affect on our efforts (and like it’s been studied, could have the reverse, negative affect).
+I think most of us are intrinsically motivated to do good work and whether we know/don't know our coworker's or manager's salaries will not have that great effect on our efforts (and like it's been studied, could have the reverse, negative affect).
 When we see our efforts paying off via spot bonuses or other rewards, we will likely continue to pursue excellence.

 What do you think?
 Is it important that salaries be shared to increase pay equality?
 Do you share your salary with others?
 Why/why not?